BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 Runs the specified list of events (third argument) for every player in a [party](../Parties.md).
 The last optional `amount` argument sets a maximum of selected players.
-Note that the order is not specified, so the player causing this event is not necessary the first selected, and any negative value ignores a maximum amount.
+Note this is ordered by distance to the player, so he will be the first if he meets the conditions, and any negative value ignores a maximum amount.

 !!! example